calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

     * Do not panic - calm down!
     * Communicate concerns clearly to you PAT
     * You will not be penalised un-duely or unfairly

-#### Proposed solution: Group Wiki

-* Take group responsibility for organising your important information
-* By pro-actively managing this you will be much more aware of the important information

-### Your schools?

-Have you been informed about "meet the mentor"?